Constellation-FPGA/rocket-docs/src/modules/csr.md

 These registers are set to a value ***only when a trap occurs***.
 They are ***never reset*** to a particular value.
 It is safe to act on the cause in these registers only **immediately after** entering a trap handler.

+### Supported & Delegable Traps
+There is a set of supported traps (both interrupts and exceptions) in the module, and defines *which* traps are supported and which are delegable.
+Rocket may not support certain traps, which is marked in the `supported_interrupts` and `supported_exceptions` values.
+Some RISC-V specification revisions define that some traps cannot be delegated to lower privilege modes; which *are allowed* are defined as `delegable_interrupts` and `delegable_exceptions`.

 ### System Instructions
 One of the more important parts of this module is that it decodes a passed instruction and decides if it is one of: